AbhiXverse/Solidity-journey/Ethereum 101 - Day 01.md

 - Why gas ?
     - Gas is like a fuel - every action in a contract uses gas
     - If a contract runs out of gas, it stops
-    - This prevents contracts from running forever and keeps Ethereum safe and efficient.
+    - This prevents contracts from running forever and keeps Ethereum safe and efficient

-- DApps (Decentralized Applications) shifts from Web 2.0, where apps are controlled by a central authority, to Web 3.0, where apps runs on decentralized peer-to-peer networks for computing, storage and messaging.
+- DApps (Decentralized Applications) shifts from Web 2.0, where apps are controlled by a central authority, to Web 3.0, where apps runs on decentralized peer-to-peer networks for computing, storage and messaging

-How Ethereum Powers Web3
+How Ethereum Powers Web3:

+- Computing Power -> Ethereum Blockchain
+- File Sto